TURNIP GREENS WITH POTATOES & MUSHROOMS

 Our limes are grown in eastern Mexico, and the current crop shows excellent quality with good green color.
-We are approximately 80% into the new crop and should be fully into it by next week.
-Sizing is shifting and peaking on 230s with fairly good availability on 200s.
-175s and larger will be light in supply for the next 3-4 weeks.
-Recent rains will improve the size profile by September 9.
+Sizing is currently peaking on 230s with very good supplies of 200s.
+There is fairly good availability on 175s while 110s and 150s remain very light.
+With recent rains in the regions we see better size profile in the next 2 weeks.

 Organic lemons are in high demand with pricing continuing to increase.
 Peak sizing is on the 140/165 count with most of the demand on 165/200 count.
 Eating quality is great with minimal quality issues.